dotnet/linker/docs/design/feature-attributes.md

 ## Feature available scope

-Methods and constructors (except static constructors) with a _feature requirement_ are in a _feature available_ scope.
+Methods and constructors (including static constructors) with a _feature requirement_ are in a _feature available_ scope.

-Methods, constructors (except static constructors), fields declared in a class or struct with a _feature requirement_ are also in a _feature available_ scope.
+Methods, constructors (including static constructors), and fields declared in a class or struct with a _feature requirement_ are also in a _feature available_ scope.

 Properties and events declared in a class or struct with a _feature requirement_ are also in a _feature available_ scope.